SKTAMILVB/Terraform-Course/README.md

  ## What is Terraform?
 - Terraform is an Infrastructure as Code tool that allows you to build, change, and manage cloud and on-premises resources safely and efficiently.
-## Write: Define infrastructure in configuration files.
+- **Write** Define infrastructure in configuration files.
-## Plan: Review the changes terraform will ake to your infrastructure.
+- **Plan**: Review the changes terraform will ake to your infrastructure.
-## Apply: Terraform provisions your infrastructure and updates the state files.
+- **Apply** Terraform provisions your infrastructure and updates the state files.

 ## Terraform Installation on Windows & Linux
 -